wayofthepie/docker-haskell-dev/README.md

 This repo allows building a dockerized development environment for haskell, containing the following:

 * vim
-** With ghcmod-vim and its vim plugin dependencies installed (see https://github.com/eagletmt/ghcmod-vim)
+  * with ghcmod-vim and its vim plugin dependencies installed (see [ghcmod-vim](https://github.com/eagletmt/ghcmod-vim))
 * ghc 7.8.4
 * ghc-mod 5.2.1.2
 * cabal 1.22